natsuk4ze/gal/README.md

   You can ask them in the [discussions page](https://github.com/natsuk4ze/gal/discussions) of the project.

-## Contributing
+## Contributing💚

-Welcome💚 Feel free to create issue or PR.
+Welcome!
+Feel free to create issue or PR.
 Basically, please follows [Effective Dart](https://dart.dev/effective-dart).